Changes to ElektroG in 2018: More electronic equipment must now comply with the ElektroG

 When registering new devices, such as furniture or items of clothing, the usual application fees are payable to stiftung ear.

 No charge is made for the automatic transfer of electrical and electronic equipment.
 However, if your products are not assigned to the correct category and you apply for the assignment to be changed, stiftung ear will charge a fee for this.
-An overview (only in German available) is available here.
+An overview is available here (only in German available).

 What happens when I am not registered orderly with the ElektroG?